JoelEager/pyTanks.Player/readme.md

 To send a command call one of the functions in `clientLogic.commands`.
 The documentation on each function explains its args and what the command does.

 Here's a quick overview:
-- fire(heading) - Shoots in the direction of heading.
+- `fire(heading)` - Shoots in the direction of heading.
 Automatically capped to the tank's rate of fire by both the actual function and the server-side logic.
-- turn(heading) - Turns the tank to the new heading.
+- `turn(heading)` - Turns the tank to the new heading.
-- stop() - Tells the tank to stop moving.
+- `stop()` - Tells the tank to stop moving.
-- go() - Tells the tank to start moving.
+- `go()` - Tells the tank to start moving.

-Behind the scenes each of these functions will feed your arguments and the correct string from config.py into a function that appends the JSON representation of the command onto the outgoing queue.
+Behind the scenes each of these functions will feed your arguments and the correct string from `config.py` into a function that appends the JSON representation of the command onto the outgoing queue.
 That will then be sent off to the server and be applied to the game.
 The command functions also apply the action to the local gameState variable so it always matches the most recent AI commands.

 ### The gameState variable
 (Found in `clientLogic.clientData.gameState`)

 The contents of the gameState variable come from the state updates that the server sends.
 The code in clock.py and commands.py extrapolate on it every frame to ensure that it's up to date with movement and AI commands.
-Since the object is constructed on the fly from JSON you can refer to the below example to see what you can expect it to look like at runtime.
+Since the object is constructed on the fly from JSON you can refer to the below code to see what you can expect it to look like at runtime.
 The value will be assigned before any AI code is called so you can count on it matching this.

 The JSON is turned into a valid Python object so values can be referenced using normal Python syntax.
 For example:
 ```python